International Awards & Honours A-G

 Deadline: December 15

-The International Prize Program honors contemporary individuals in the fields of Cosmology, Genetics, Neuroscience, Justice and Women's Rights, whose ground breaking work provides new models that inspire and enable fundamental shifts in knowledge and culture.
+The International Prize Program honors contemporary individuals in the fields of Cosmology, Genetics, and Neuroscience, whose groundbreaking work provides new models that inspire and enable fundamental shifts in knowledge and culture.
 The Gruber Foundation's Young Scientist Awards, selected in partnership with preeminent science organizations, aim to recognize brilliant early career scientists from around the world.
 Each prize carries a gold medal and unrestricted cash prize of $500,000.